ShishirShekhar/dice/README.md

 ## 📃 Intro

-🎯 Goal: This is a dice game for two players.
+🎯 Intro: This is a dice game for two players.

 🎖 Feature: This website is completely responsive on all types of devices.